uninstallio/ios-sdk/README.md

 ![Alt text](/READMESCR/xcode_background.png?raw=true)

-Alternatively, you can edit the key manually:
+Alternatively, you can edit the key manually in the Info.plist file:

 ```
 <key>UIBackgroundModes</key>